Translated by Jay Issei Karslake

 About Car Navigation Systems

-Currently, most rental cars in Japan come with some form of car navigation system.
-Depending on the car type there are those that come with a car navigation system and those where you can add a car navigation system for an extra fee.
+Currently, most rental cars in Japan come with some form of car navigation system or GPS.
+There are vehicles that come with a car navigation system and those where you can add a car navigation system for an extra fee.
 It's a good idea to check ahead of time on the store of your choice’s website for these details.

-Most of the car navigation systems available are in Japanese, but in places like Hokkaido where many tourists from abroad visit, there are some stores that have prepared car navigation systems in English, Korean, and Chinese.
+Most of the car navigation systems available are in Japanese, but in places like Hokkaido, where many travelers from abroad visit, there are some stores that have prepared car navigation systems in English, Korean, and Chinese.

 About Japanese Road and Traffic Rules